Learning Management System Vendors

-Open source LMS software is software that is created to sell to a general user, and for the user to then customize it on their own.
+Open-source LMS software is software that is created to sell to a general user, and for the user to then customize it on their own.
 Open source LMSs have a framework of code that is left open to developers to build upon.
-Much open source LMS software is free initially because it takes a lot of work to customize, maintain, and develop it on the administrative end.
+Some open-source LMS software is free initially because it takes a lot of work to customize, maintain, and develop it on the administrative end.

 Licensed/Supported Learning Management System